Posts

 Driver's license renewal and asthma?

 Who knew you had to get permission from your doctor to drive if you have asthma?
-(Well, actually in my state, it's okay if you just use an inhaler, but if you use any other medication, you have to have a doctor's permission to drive.)
-Hhm, it's been a while since I renewed my driver's license.
-In fact, I am one of those people you hate.
+It's been a while since I renewed my driver's license since In fact, I am one of those people you hate.
 I have NEVER had a ticket (and let's say I've been driving for quite a while.....)
 So my driver's license division just sends me a renewal every four years.
 Check to see what is needed for your state or country.
-Where I live, you are fine if you just use an inhaler, you don't need a doctor's clearance.
-But if you use anything else (I use a maintenance/controller medication every day) you may have to take a form to your doctor to fill out that says it's safe for you to drive.
-I'm not sure what the concern is, maybe they think I'll stop breathing suddenly (a possibility for anyone that has an asthma attack)
+In my state, you need a doctor's clearance if you have an inhaler, because it falls under the "pulmonary medical condition.)
+Weird, right?
+That means every few years, I have to take a form to my doctor to fill out that says I can safely drive a car, even though I have asthma.
+I don't know what idiot came up with that rule, because it's really annoying.
+I have to take time off work, drive across the county to my doctor, have him fill out the form, and then ask them to fax it to the Driver's License ...

 Tip #10 - controlling mold in the bathroom